BrownBearr/3DPage/README.md

-# DinoPhotos
+# 3DPage
-Repository of all photos taken on dino camera
+Repository of website for making cool 3d Shit